 Timbers Tacos is exclusive to the Georgia location and was a welcome option for us since Hubs is gluten-free.
-It’s perfect to grab and go while you’re in or out of the waterpark and you have lots of choices for meats and toppings.
+It’s perfect to grab and go while you’re in or out of the waterpark.
+You’ll have lots of choices for meats and toppings.

 Remember too that you are welcome to bring outside food and drink to your room or the lobby area, just not into the waterpark itself.

 Great Wolf Lodge has taken so many extra measures for cleanliness and safety since reopening after the first wave of the pandemic.
 I actually wrote a whole post about it!
 Check out our experience at Great Wolf post-COVID.

 The short answer is it depends on location and the type of reservations.
 Read up on their terms and conditions before you commit.